etn-ccis/blui-angular-component-library/src/docs/md/Drawer.md

 ## Drawer Layout

 The `<blui-drawer-layout>` component is a wrapper around the [Angular Material Sidenav](https://material.angular.io/components/sidenav/overview) that adds specific Brightlayer UI functionality and styling.
 The `<blui-drawer-layout>` component is used to provide the appropriate resizing behavior for your main application content when used in conjunction with a Brightlayer UI `<blui-drawer>`.
-It accepts a drawer and content as child elements;
+It accepts a drawer and content as child elements.

 ### Drawer Layout Usage